Traditional Irish-style fish cakes with 30-second tartar sauce are a year-round dinnertime favorite at our house!

 - Serve lots of fresh tartar sauce and lemon wedges on the side.

-- To make the tartar sauce: Put all the ingredients into a jar that fits the head of your immersion blender.
+- Put all the ingredients into a jar that fits the head of your immersion blender.
 I find that a 16 oz wide mouth mason jar is the perfect size.

 - Set the head of the blender down at the bottom of the jar, and turn it on.
 Blend for a few seconds and as the sauce starts to thicken, gently raise the blender up to blend all of the contents.
 This will only take a few seconds. you can pulse the blender a few times to continue to thicken the tartar sauce.